spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/integrate-vertex.md

 To enable the Vertex integration, use the [spryker/tax-app](https://github.com/spryker/tax-app) ACP connector module.

-Next follow these steps to integrate the connector module for the Vertex app.
+Follow these steps to integrate the connector module for the Vertex app.

 ### 1. Configure shared configs.